Roberts Clinic: Architecture

 Roberts Clinic was built approximately one mile from the Texas State Capitol.

 Exterior

 The 2-story brick structure has a projecting full-height centered gable, Georgian variants, and a white stucco portico that highlights the entrance.
-The secondary entrance is a glazed panel door with mail slot.
+The secondary entrance is a glazed panel door with a mail slot.

 Interior

-Historically, the Roberts Clinic first floor functioned as the medical clinic; patients entered through the east elevation to wait in the foyer.
+Historically, the Roberts Clinic's first floor functioned as the medical clinic; patients entered through the east elevation to wait in the foyer.
 The rear wing, with exterior access only, is thought to have originally functioned as a laundry room.